CTFd/koth-agent/README.md

 For more information about the agent's API, you can refer to this article: https://docs.ctfd.io/docs/custom-challenges/king-of-the-hill/redoc

 ### Agent CLI Usage

-Running the agent with the `-h` flag shows the following options:

 ```
 ❯ ./agent -h